 The King's Son, when he saw her wickedness, came and betrothed to himself the Church of Gentiles, whose love and trueness he had tested.
 He made her one with himself and himself with her, that there might be no separation.
 See, she sits in the King's palace, dressed in the ornaments of the King.
-The month of Nisan serves her, arrayed and adorned with flowers Glory to thee, Lord of Nissan.63
+The month of Nisan serves her, arrayed and adorned with flowers Glory to thee, Lord of Nissan.

-62 MEYENDORFF, Marriage, 37.
+&lt;sup>62 MEYENDORFF, Marriage, 37.

-63 Hymn on Faith, 14, 6 (CSCO 154, Syr.
+&lt;sup>63 Hymn on Faith, 14, 6 (CSCO 154, Syr.
 73, p.
 62).
 The marriage of Christ and his church is more frequent theme in St. Ephrem's writings.
 He narrates that God delivered his bride from Egypt and espoused her at Sinai; but she committed adultery by worshiping false gods (Hymn on Faith 14, 6).
 Therefore God divorced her and chose her daughter, which is a post exilic Synagogue, instead and promised her to make her bride if she were faithful.
-The daughter came out with joy to meet her Spouse in
+The daughter came out with joy to meet her Spouse in Nisan and witnessed His miracles but she took offence at His mercy to sinners and rejected Him.
+Therefore He rejected her also, in Nisan, and stripped her of her ornaments and feasts.

 Ephrem links the traditional nuptial imagery with the meaning of crowing.
-He meditates on the importance of the word kaltha 'Bride' in his hymns on Schechem $(عبيع)^{64}$ who is a personified symbol of the Church of Gentiles in favor of Church of Zion was rejected.
+He meditates on the importance of the word kaltha 'Bride' in his hymns on Schechem (عجبت) who is a personified symbol of the Church of Gentiles in favor of Church of Zion was rejected.
 He says: "Blessed art thou, Bride and crowned one to whom came the Bridegroom whom Zion hated."